 Now this doesn’t mean that protein isn’t important, but rather that most of your calories should probably come from carbohydrates.
 It’s rare to find a skinny guy (or even a skinny-fat guy) that that won’t hold true for.
 If you’re eating a calorie surplus large enough to build muscle and even 20% of your calories are coming from protein you’ll be just fine.
 That will give you more than the required amount of protein, and any extra is muscle gravy.

 Where should most of your calories come from?
-Dense and healthy carbohydrates (50%), like potatoes, yams, fruits, grains, rice, dairy, legumes, etc. And nutritious fats (30%), like olive oil, butter, avocados, fish oil, nuts, coconut oil, eggs, cheese, etc.
+Everyone is a little different, which is why it can be really helpful to track your results and adjust accordingly … but likely you’ll want to be getting 50% or so of those calories from dense and healthy carbohydrates, like potatoes, yams, fruits, grains, rice, dairy, legumes, etc. And maybe 30% from nutritious fats, like olive oil, butter, avocados, fish oil, nuts, coconut oil, eggs, cheese, etc.

 As you can imagine this opens the door to eating a pretty delicious, nutritious and well balanced diet even when trying to accomplish rapid and consistent change.
 And therein lies your best chance at building muscle as a thin / skinny / skinny-fat / ectomorph guy: eat well, lift heavy, be smart, love life.